Revisiting the Sega Genesis’s launch lineup

 Set in a post-apocalyptic wasteland, martial artist Aarzak must defeat the evil fighter Duke, and three generals who have kidnapped his girlfriend.
 If you’re getting some major Fist of the North Star vibes here, there’s a good reason for that.
 Yep, Aarzak is supposed to be Kenshiro.
 This is one of those cases where the game was renamed and slightly altered for North America because Japan thought we wouldn’t understand the source material.

 As far as the game goes, it’s Altered Beast with a spiffy coat of paint.
 Complete with a lot of my same issues.
 I will say it does look great.
 Sprites are big and detailed for such an early Genesis title.
 Backgrounds are also decent.
 Gameplay is fairly uninspired though.
 Enemies are easy to tear through, and even the early boss I encountered was a cakewalk.
 Seems like it’s another one of those games a skilled player could easily barrel through in under half an hour.
-While it has a reputation for being a bad game, it really isn’t.
+While it has a reputation for being a bad game, it isn’t.
 It’s just painfully okay.
 There’s certainly far better Fist of the North Star titles out there.
-I personally suggest Lost Paradise on the PS4, also by Sega.
+I suggest Lost Paradise on the PS4, also by Sega.
 There’s something magical about Kenshiro having Kiryu’s calm, baritone voice.
-This one though is something you can safely skip unless you’re a die hard fan.
+You can skip this one unless you’re a die-hard fan.

 Osomatsu-kun: Hachamecha Gekijō

-Right, so remember how I said that Japanese developers like to alter certain titles because they’re “too Japanese” for Western markets?
-Well, they may actually have a point with this one.
-I’m not familiar with the Osomatsu-kun character.
-Though this game certainly does live up to its “Nonsense Theatre” subtitle.
+Remember how I said Japanese developers like to alter certain titles because they’re “too Japanese” for Western markets?
+Well, they may have a point with this one.
+I’m not familiar with the Osomatsu-kun character, though this game certainly lives up to its “Nonsense Theatre” subtitle.

-I mean, just look at this.
-Rising sun in the background, bamboo forest.
-You play as a kid in a school uniform, fighting a big mouthed Oni with a bad teenage moustache.
+I mean, look at it.
+Rising sun in the background against a bamboo forest.
+You play as a kid in a school uniform, fighting a big-mouthed Oni with a bad teenage moustache.
 The second level has you fighting crabs with bouffant yakuza perms and big teeth.
-Yep, this just screams Japanese kids TV in the 80’s.
+Yep, this screams Japanese kids TV in the 80’s.

-Overall, Osomatsu-kun is nothing special, nor any different than a lot of games that came before it on the Famicom and Sega Mark III.
+Overall, Osomatsu-kun is nothing special.
+Nor is it different than many games that came before it on the Famicom and Sega Mark III.
 However, it’s a great game from a technical standpoint.
 Sprites are big, colourful, and detailed.
-There’s even some cool palette swapping effects to animate the backgrounds.
+Even some cool palette swapping effects to animate the backgrounds.
 Definitely unlike what people were used to seeing on 8-bit systems.